 Think about your weight

-You shouldn't try and lose weight during pregnancy, so if you're overweight now is a good time to manage your weight and get your body in the best possible condition.
+If you're overweight, now is a good time to manage your weight and get your body in the best possible shape for pregnancy.
+You shouldn't try to lose weight when you're pregnant.

 Start taking folic acid now